TomWetmore/DeadEnds/readme.md

 ## Introduction

-DeadEnds is a static library that supports genealogical operations and a collection of command line programs that use the library.
+DeadEnds is a collection of static libraries and command line programs that support genealogical operations.
 It is an eventual goal to provide a genealogical program with a graphical user interface that uses the DeadEnds library.

 DeadEnds is based on the UNIX-based LifeLines program, which I wrote in the early 1990s, before there were  genealogical programs available for UNIX.
 Key features of LifeLines include:
 - A B-Tree based database that stores genealogical records in Gedcom format.